ItsMePaulo/tutoring/COS110/notes/constructors.md

         }
 ```
 <h4>Dynamic memory allocation for objects</h4>
-Creating pointers to objects to hold, can be done using the `new` keyword
+Creating pointers to hold objects, can be done using the `new` keyword

 ```Person person = new Person("Paul", 23)```